dimatcimbal/DXStarter/docs/devlog.md

     1. Add a `CreateHandles` method that allocates descriptor handles from the heap, automatically tracks usage via both `DescriptorHeap::mCurrentHandle` value and `DescriptorHeap::mFreeDescriptorCount` counter, and reports errors if running out of descriptors occurs.
-    2. Provide a `Device::CreateDescriptorHeap` method for creation of the `DescriptorHeap` object.
-    3. Update the `GraphicsContext` constructor and initialization so it now supports and owns a descriptor heap.
+    2. Update `Device::Create` method to create rtvHeap object of type `DescriptorHeap`.
-    4. Verify that descriptor heap allocation works by testing handle creation during graphics context startup.
+    3. Verify that descriptor heap allocation works by testing handle creation during the device startup.

 ## Swap Chain (git:dx/05-swap-chain)